Time for the annual Super Bowl-stock market prediction, and this year we turn to Bob Johnson, finance professor at Creighton University.

 This year, the San Francisco 49ers are the former NFL team, and the Baltimore Ravens count as a former AFL team, Johnson argues.
 (He says that even though the Ravens were moved to Baltimore from Cleveland, where they were called the Browns and were part of the old NFL.
 The league added an expansion team in Cleveland called the Browns, which Johnson says puts the Ravens into the AFL category.)

-The predictor was proposed by New York Times sportswriter Leonard Koppett in 1978, when 10 out of 11 previous game outcomes correctly "predicted' the following year's market, and was the subject of a Sporting News column that year, Johnson writes.
+The predictor was proposed by New York Times sportswriter Leonard Koppett in 1978, when 10 out of 11 previous game outcomes correctly “predicted' the following year's market, Johnson writes.

 What's the explanation?